-The inflationary paradigm [1, 5-8] proposes an era in the very early universe during which the energy density is dominated by vacuum energy and the universe undergoes exponential expansion.
+The inflationary paradigm [2, 4-7] proposes an era in the very early universe during which the energy density is dominated by vacuum energy and the universe undergoes exponential expansion.
 Such a period elegantly explains why the universe is close to flat and the near isotropy of the cosmic microwave background (CMB).
 It also provides a simple quantum mechanical mechanism for generating energy density perturbations which have an almost scale-invariant Harrison-Zel'dovich power spectrum.

 The simplest inflation models consist of a single scalar field φ , called the inflaton, whose time-dependent vacuum expectation value drives the expansion of the universe.
-The quantum fluctuations in the Goldstone mode π associated with the breaking of time translation invariance by the inflaton [55] source the energy density fluctuations.
-In the simplest of these single field models, the density perturbations are very nearly Gaussian [14].
+The quantum fluctuations in the Goldstone mode π associated with the breaking of time translation invariance by the inflaton [27] source the energy density fluctuations.
+In the simplest of these single field models, the density perturbations are very nearly Gaussian [28].
 One way to generate measurable non-Gaussianities is to introduce a second field s that interacts with the inflaton field during the inflationary era.
 A simple realization of such a model is quasi-single field inflation (QSFI) [15].

 These non-Gaussianities affect the correlation functions of biased tracers of the underlying matter distribution such as galaxies.
-It was first pointed out in [25] and [26] that the power spectrum of the galaxy overdensity can become greatly enhanced relative to the Harrison-Zel'dovich spectrum on large scales if the primordial mass density perturbations are non-Gaussian.1 These enhancements are known as scaledependent bias and stochastic bias and were systematically explored in the context of QSFI in [27] and [22].2
+It was first pointed out in [30] and [49] that the power spectrum of the galaxy overdensity can become greatly enhanced relative to the Harrison-Zel'dovich spectrum on large scales if the primordial mass density perturbations are non-Gaussian.
+These enhancements are known as scale-dependent bias and stochastic bias and were systematically explored in the context of QSFI in [50] and chapter 3.2

-The enhancements studied in [25] and [26] result from tree-level contributions to the three- and four-point functions of π that are in their "squeezed" and "collapsed" limits.
-In this chapter, we consider quantum loop contributions to the correlation functions of π which (in the same kinematic limits) can also give rise to these longdistance effects.
-These loops arise from virtual excitations of massive scalar fields that existed during inflation.3 We find that the infrared region of loop integrals can induce sizable stochastic bias on large scales without introducing any scaledependent bias.
+The enhancements studied in [30] and [49] result from tree-level contributions to the three- and four-point functions of π that are in their "squeezed" and "collapsed" limits.
+In this paper, we consider quantum loop contributions to the correlation functions of π which (in the same kinematic limits) can also give rise to these long-distance effects.
+These loops arise from virtual excitations of massive scalar fields that existed during inflation.3 We find that the infrared region of loop integrals can induce sizable stochastic bias on large scales without introducing any scale-dependent bias.
 In section 4.2 we illustrate this loop effect using a higher dimension operator that would appear in a generic effective theory of multi-field inflation.
 In section 4.3 we show that the loop effect can be observable in the context of QSFI and estimate the distance scale at which the loop contribution to the galaxy power spectrum could exceed the usual Harrison-Zel'dovich one.